fatt00/AbdulFatahAmrulloh.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "👋 Hello there, I’m Abdul Fatah!"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-👋 Hello there, I’m Abdul Fatah!
 👨‍🎓 I’m an enthusiastic undergraduate student in Telecommunication Engineering at Telkom University, Indonesia.
 🌐 My interests lie in IoT, adaptive networks, wireless communication, and embedded systems.